Research shows more Customers now buy online using mobile than desktop. So, have you adapted for holidays sales, like Thanksgiving & Black Friday?

 Leading on from the above, there is one clear problem with using a single product description and pushing it through all your sales channels.
 On desktop alone, the issue is that different channels will have different structures and different content requirements.
 When you factor in mobile sites and apps, this problem is intensified.
 What works on desktop doesn’t always work on mobile, and what works on one sales channel doesn’t always work on another.
 Online retailers need to make sure they’re responsive.

 ‘Responsive’, for some online retailers, simply means removing slow-loading content to boost speed, such as images.
 However, this isn’t always what customers are looking for.
 In fact, the most important factor for shoppers on both smartphones and tablets is the ability to see product images.
 So look for alternative solutions.
 We recommend software with mobile marketplace compatibility, which automatically tweaks your product content to perfectly match requirements of each sales channel.

 Remember – research shows that nearly three quarters of mobile shoppers will switch to a different website if the mobile website they are on does not make it easy for them to make a purchase!

 For example, most customers now expect an instantaneous response to a question, although the average response time is around 12 hours according to reports.
 Similarly, shoppers consider ‘fast’ delivery to be within 2 days; something that many businesses will struggle to achieve.
-At this very busy and hectic time of year, it’s all about automation, and about seeing which of your processes can be automated, to leave you with more time to successfully manage your customers’ changing expectations and behaviors.
+At this hectic time of year, it’s all about automation.
+In particular, seeing where you can automate processes.
+As a result, leaving you with more time to successfully manage your customers’ changing expectations and behaviors.

-There isn’t a better time than right now to learn more about your customers’ changing behaviors and expectations, and look into ways that you can meet these evolving preferences and requirements.
+There isn’t a better time than right now to learn more about your customers’ changing behaviors and expectations.
+Also, look into ways that you can meet these evolving preferences and requirements.
 With Christmas now just around the corner, and with online shopping rising rapidly as customers begin searching for the perfect gifts, it’s important to ensure you’re in the best position to market and sell.